-The NYU Community Fund is a workplace charitable giving program in which NYU faculty, staff, and administrators contribute direct financial support to local nonprofit organizations working in one of five target areas: arts cultural enrichment, at-risk youth services, homelessness and hunger prevention, education and literacy, and low-income health services.
+The NYU Combined Campaign is a workplace charitable giving program in which NYU faculty, staff, and administrators contribute direct financial support to the NYU Community Fund and the United Way of NYC in support of local nonprofit organizations near NYU's campuses, as we all as throughout the five boroughs.
+These organizations are involved in: arts cultural enrichment, at-risk youth services, homelessness and hunger prevention, education and literacy, and low-income health services.
 Grants are managed by NYU Civic Engagement, which is part of Community Engagement at NYU.

 Local nonprofit organizations near NYU's campuses in Manhattan and Brooklyn are encouraged to apply for grants ranging from $1,000 - $2,500.
 Since its founding in 1982, the Community Fund has awarded a variety of organizations to support programs within the arts, education, homeless and health services, and programs for children, youth and seniors.
 Below are some of the ways that you can support the campaign, with examples from past Community Fund recipients.